Crafting Imperceptible On-Manifold Adversarial Attacks for Tabular Data: Evaluation

 \subsection{VAE Configuration}

 Table~\ref{tab:vae_hyperparams} presents the dataset-specific hyperparameters selected through grid search to maximise reconstruction performance on validation sets.
+The overall VAE architecture is kept consistent across datasets, with only key hyperparameters (latent dimension, layer width, and $\beta$) tuned to maintain comparable reconstruction quality rather than to explore architectural variations.
 All models use the Adam optimiser with a learning rate of 1e-2 and batch size of 512.
 The encoder and decoder architectures are symmetric, using ReLU activation functions between layers.
 The loss function combines reconstruction losses for categorical and numerical features with a Kullback-Leibler (KL) divergence term weighted by $\beta$.
 We set $\alpha=1$ to enable the classification loss ($\mathcal{L}_{\text{cls}}$) as defined in Eq.~(\ref{eq:vae-loss}).

 The VAE is trained on the training and validation sets of each dataset to ensure it captures the underlying distribution of the data.
 The trained VAE is then used to generate adversarial examples by manipulating the learned latent representations.